arburksUMich/python-multiprocessing/README.md

 from random import choice
 from multiprocessing import Process

-#Simple function to calculate the mean of an input list, x.
 def _mean(x):
+    """Simple function to calculate the mean of an input list, x."""

     total = sum(x)
     mean = total / len(x)

     print(f'The mean of x is {mean}')

-#Simple function to calculate the product of an input list, x.
 def product(x):
+    """Simple function to calculate the product of an input list, x."""

     result = 1

     for value in x: